 RETIREES NOW HAVE A WHOLE HOST OF OPTIONS

-The pension freedoms, introduced on 6 April 2015, have given retirees a whole host of new options.
+The pension freedoms, introduced on 6 April 2015, have given retirees a whole host of new pension options.
 There is no longer a compulsory requirement to purchase an annuity (a guaranteed income for life) when you retire.
 The introduction of pension freedoms brought about fundamental changes to the way we can access our pension savings.

 There is now much greater flexibility around how you take your benefits from Money Purchase Pension (Defined Contribution) schemes, which include Self-Invested Personal Pensions (SIPPs).